ChillyToaster03/MyTodoList/README.md

 * Add new tasks to the list.
 * Mark tasks as completed.
 * Delete tasks from the list.
+* **Persist tasks in the browser's local storage, so the list is saved even after closing the browser.**

-It provides a clean and functional interface for managing everyday tasks.
+It provides a clean and functional interface for managing everyday tasks with the added benefit of data persistence.

 ## Skills Demonstrated ✨